dgraph-io/dgraph/contrib/config/backups/azure/README.md

 MINIO_SECRET_KEY=<Azure Storage Account Key>
 ```

 These values are used to both access the Minio Gateway using the same credentials used to access Azure Storage Account.
-Both example terraform and Azure CLI scripts can auto-generate the `minio.env`
+As a convenience, both example [terraform](terraform/README.md) and [azure_cli](azure_cli/README.md) scripts will auto-generate the `minio.env`.

 ### Using Docker Compose